How to Build a Zip Code Polygon Database

 Conclusion

-It’s even more challenging when you work on an international scale because each country’s postal system and available data are different.
+It’s even more challenging when you work on an international scale because each country’s zip code system and available data are different.
 Processing data from multiple sources or working across several countries means you have to deal with misaligned data.
 You’ll face overlaps or holes between neighboring polygons, especially at the borders of these sources.

 We’ve designed algorithms to deal with special cases such as outliers, enclaves, and stacked points to ensure perfectly aligned borders globally.
 We also offer simplified boundaries that are optimal for web visualization.
 And be warned: although simplification looks straightforward at first, it requires advanced techniques to prevent small polygons from disappearing and preserve perfectly aligned boundaries after simplification.